VA Disability Ratings and Benefits for Scars

 Category: Veterans Disability Law

-Scars, paired with second-degree burns, were the sixth most prevalent service-connected disability that received compensation in the VA’s most recent Annual Benefit’s Report (2019).
-Scars were also the sixth most prevalent disability for all compensation recipients, resulting in 1,036,326 total recipients.
+Scars, paired with second-degree burns, were the fifth most prevalent service-connected disability in new claims in the VA’s most recent Annual Benefits Report (2023).
+Scars were also the tenth most prevalent compensable disability overall, resulting in 937,680 total recipients.
 If you have a scar, you may be eligible to receive VA disability for scars.
 You may be able to get compensation from VA disability for scars under the right conditions of severity and location.

 How the VA Defines Scars and Why They May Be Compensated